jackiepurdue/paper-2019-amr-uba/manuscript.md

 This _in silico_ search is performed using CARD's BLAST-based Resistance Gene Identifier (RGI) tool and greatly increases the sequence diversity in CARD [@nvbyXyPe].

 However, this is still limited to a subset of all genomes currently available in central repositories like NCBI.
-If we want to thoroughly understand the evolution and spread of AMR genes we need to analyse as many genomes as possible.
+If we want to thoroughly understand the evolution and spread of AMR genes we need to analyses as many genomes as possible.
 Unfortunately, the genomes in databases are largely sequenced from microbes that can be easily cultured.
 As only a subset of microbial diversity can be cultured, this means many of our existing genomes aren't necessarily representative of the environment from which they were sampled.
 Recently, techniques have been developed that allow the recovery of genomes from metagenomic data e.g. [@DTtDOvle,@DfIRBmdF].
 As metagenomic sequencing, the direct sequencing of all DNA in a sample, doesn't require culturing these metagenome-assembled genomes (MAGs) represent a huge source of novel microbial diversity.
 Parks et. al. [@wapKbEHA], generated new 7,903 bacterial and archaeal (Uncultured Bacteria and Archaea; UBA) MAGs representing >30% increase in the sampled phylogenetic diversity of the bacteria and archaea.

-Identifying and phylogenetically analysing key carbapenemase and colistin resistance genes in this dataset, CARD, CARD-prevalence and NCBI genomes, could greatly improve AMR surveillance of these genes.
+Identifying and phylogenetically analyzing key carbapenemase and colistin resistance genes in this dataset, CARD, CARD-prevalence and NCBI genomes, could greatly improve AMR surveillance of these genes.
-We would characterise previously unseen diversity in genomes not yet analyzed for AMR, and provide insights into the diversity of AMR across non-clinical samples.
-This could inform our understanding of the transmission of these mobile critical AMR genes and help refine their current nomenclature.
-Therefore, in this work we present a comprehensive phylogenetic survey and analysis of KPC, NDM, OXA-48, and MCR across all currently sequenced genomes and large sets of previously uncharacterised metagenome-assembled genomes.
+We would characterize previously unseen diversity in genomes not yet analyzed for AMR, and provide insights into the diversity of AMR across non-clinical samples.
+This could inform our understanding of the transmission of these mobile critical AMR genes and help refine the nomenclature of this ever-expanding dataset.
+Therefore, in this work we present a comprehensive phylogenetic survey and analysis of KPC, NDM, OXA-48, and MCR across all currently sequenced genomes.

 ## Methods